VQHieu1012/Stream-data-with-Spark-and-Kafka/README.md

 ### 2. Technology Stack

 * **Apache Airflow**: orchestrating the data pipeline.
 It schedules and manages the streaming tasks from API and Kafka.
 * **Kafka**: Kafka is a distributed streaming platform used as a message broker in the pipeline.
 It receives the incoming stream of user data from Airflow and reliably delivers it to the downstream processing components.
-Kafka's high throughput and fault-tolerance make it suitable for handling large volumes of real-time data.
+Kafka's high throughput and fault tolerance make it suitable for handling large volumes of real-time data.
 * **Spark**: Apache Spark is a powerful distributed computing framework used for real-time data processing.
 It consumes the data stream from Kafka, performs transformations and aggregations, and prepares the data for storage.
 * **Control Center**: A tool to manage and monitor Kafka Clusters.
+* **Schema Registry**: A central repository to store and manage schemas used by Kafka.
+It ensures data consistency and compatibility across different applications consuming the data.
 * **Cassandra**: A NoSQL database was chosen for its ability to handle high-volume, high-velocity data with low latency.
 It provides a distributed and scalable solution for storing the processed user data.
-Cassandra's fault-tolerance and tunable consistency levels make it a reliable choice for real-time data storage.
+Cassandra's fault tolerance and tunable consistency levels make it a reliable choice for real-time data storage.
 * **Docker**: Dockerize the components of the pipeline.

 ### 3. Why these technologies are used